deltatronic/Final-Project-Proposal/Debug-log.md

 Trinket USb was broken so need to find another way to load the code up with an adapter piece that converts it to the uno.
 Code Upload and working

+Code and everything is working, but the sensor for the heart pulse is not always right.